ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ### Azure Logs Analytics
 - stored in the *container* 'Log analytics workspace'. (under Azure portal)
-- a service that can collect and analyze *logs and metric data* of Azure services, can view all of the control plane activities. (direct the application and virtual machines logs to a central repository)
+- a service that can collect and analyze *logs and metric data* of Azure services, can view all of the control plane activities. (direct the **application and virtual machines logs** to a central repository)
 - possible to collect and analyze logs of Windows and Linux severs, of not only those on Azure but also on-premises and other cloud services.
 - can acquire logs by installing an agent on the targeted server, set a threshold for the collected data, and have an alert issued.
 - it makes it easier to understand the log status by aggregating the collected data on the dashboard and graphing it.

-### Azure Serivce Bus.
-fully managed enterprise integration message broker with message queues and publish / subscribe topics

 # Part 4: Describe general security and network security features
 ## Protect agains security threats on Azure